RaistlinD2x-Dev/capstone/README.md

 # **NOTE:** NOT COMPLETE
 Please note that this project is still a work in progress.
 As of 11/17/2022 the front end is commented out and the React app is simply the default project.
 Furthermore plenty of back end work is being done.

-# **isWealthy: True or iW:T for short**
+# **isWealthy: True, aka iW:T**

 This project is to support day trading efforts.
 It uses machine learning and technical indicators to determine ideal points to buy and sell.
-The differentiator here is to focus on sub-1% daily growth through trading on microfluctuations such that compound growth may get up to ~500%.
+The differentiator here is to focus on sub-1% daily growth through trading on microfluctuations such that compound growth may get up to ~500% annual growth.

 **TODO** Possibly use anomaly detection to determine anomalies in forecasted values.
-If values achieve sufficient regularity and deviation from the mean of the values then the stock becomes a target for buy/sell transactions.
-The periodicity, or regularity, by which sufficient deviation occurs in the course of single days will be a prime indicator of probable success or failure.
+If values achieve sufficient periodicity and magnitude then the stock becomes a target for buy/sell transactions.
+The Random Cut Forest machine learning model is based on anomalies being defined as a value being 3 standard deviations from the mean, I'll explore how this might relate to what is typical for blue-chip stocks.

-### **TODO** Update architecture to include authorization
 ### **Solution Architecture**

 <img title="Architecture Diagram" alt="Architecture Diagram" src="./diagrams/architecture_diagram.png">